 The Bottom Line

 The podiatric diagnostic process is thorough, systematic, and designed to identify the exact structural cause of your foot pain.
 Do not accept vague diagnoses or treatments that are not working.
-A comprehensive evaluation finds the answer and starts the solution.
+A hands-on exam plus imaging when needed finds the answer and starts the solution.

 Sources